workwAIse/furniturematch/FAVORITES_FEATURE.md

 ## Overview
 Introduce Favorites on the Collaboration Board with automatic category grouping, conflict surfacing, and a 1-vs-1 "winner-stays" CompareOverlay.
 Persist progress locally so users can resume comparisons across sessions.
 Toggle between Board and Moodboard views without losing state.

+### Decisions (confirmed)
+- Use category as saved in the product table (`product.product_type`).
+- Challenger ordering: use the simplest deterministic approach (stable by created date or current list order).
+- No tie/skip option in CompareOverlay.
+- Reopen decision: clears the favorite and restarts a fresh bracket with all matched items in that category (including the previous favorite) – winner-stays anew.
+- Persistence in DB and per-user: favorites and compare progress are stored per user.

 ## Goals (Must-Have)
 - Board ↔ Moodboard toggle on the Collaboration Board; state persists across reloads.
 - Auto category grouping for matched items (e.g., Chair, Sofa, Table).